 Although currently not mandatory, the eleven Mansion House signatories have committed to invest 5% of their default funds into "unlisted equities".
 These signatories represent approximately 60% of the UK's master trust assets.

-Until now, the term "unlisted equities" has not been properly defined, but is thought to include investments in private equity and venture capital.
-So far, such investments have represented 0.5% of allocations on average.
+Until now, the term "unlisted equities" has not been properly defined, but is essentially equities not listed in a recognised trading venue, with equities quoted on AIM and Aquis Growth Market included.28 So far, such investments represent 0.36% of allocations on average.29